guardian/mobile-purchases/docs/google-identifiers.md

-In this file we explain an interesting idiosyncrasy affecting the Google pubsub logic and how it has affected how models.
+In this file we explain an interesting idiosyncrasy affecting the Google pubsub logic and how it has affected our models.

 ### Purchase tokens are the subscriptions unique identifiers